Big Island Snorkel Tour

 • 9Exceptional | 3 reviews

-Explore the Kona Coast of Hawaii's Big Island, snorkeling in crystal-clear waters and discovering marine wildlife.
+Explore the Kona Coast of Hawaii's Big Island from a new perspective, snorkeling in crystal-clear turquoise waters & discovering incredible marine wildlife.

 Options

-When booking, you can choose from the different options.
-All tours start at Kealakehe Pkwy and include boat transportation, an English-speaking guide, and snorkeling equipment.
-The options are as follows:
+When booking, you can choose from different options.
+All start at Kealakehe Pkwy and include boat transportation, an English-speaking guide, and snorkeling equipment.
+Below are the specifics of each option:

 Snorkeling in Pawai Bay

-This option allows you to snorkel in Pawai Bay, known for its beauty and exclusive nature.
-Explore the underwater wonders and lava rock formations.
+This option allows you to snorkel in Pawai Bay, one of the most beautiful bays on the Kona coast.
+Explore the seabed and notable lava rock formations.
 The snorkeling activity lasts two hours.

 Schedule: this option starts at 1:30 pm.